Common Questions for Importing Goods to the USA

 - Demurrage or storage charges at the importing carrier’s cargo for Customs hold, or pending Customs exam

-- Marine terminal operator charges for staging containers for VACIS X-ray exam, or “tailgate” exam, at terminal
+- Marine terminal operator charges for staging containers for VACIS X-ray exam, or “tailgate” exam, at the terminal

 - Centralized Exam Station (CES) charges for unloading containers and staging cargo for an exam, then re-loading cargo